 Cost: $800 per month plus a 12-month user fee of $16 per active user.
 A setup fee that includes training and support is another $3,200

-Absorb LMS empowers businesses around the world to exceed their training goals.
+Absorb is cloud based LMS that empowers businesses around the world to exceed their training goals.
 Designed for universal learning, the intuitive design and rich features create an engaging learning environment that keeps your employees, customers, and partners coming back for more.

 Pros